Naturhistoriska/BIOinfo-course/README.md

 Accompanying web page from the publisher is here:
 [https://github.com/CSB-book/CSB](https://github.com/CSB-book/CSB).

-A clone (ons  9 sep 2020 18:24:01) of the CSB repository is also present in this repository ([CSB](.CSB/)).
+A clone of the CSB repository is also present in this repository as a submodule.
 Expect some changes between this local copy and the original site.

 ## First call (2020-09-08):